Uriel-Lorelei/answer/README.md

 Most of the configurations done are just basic changes and there are only few external additions.
 Wallpapers are mostly from another pre-configuration of Hyprland called Hyde and others are my own addition found on the Internet.

 The default browser on this configuration is librewolf.
-It may not download so do:
+There is chance that it isn't added.
+If it hasn't do:
 > yay -S librewolf-bin
-if librewolf was not added.